elastic/elastic-package/docs/howto/system_testing.md

   elastic-package test system -v
 ```

+**NOTE**:
-**NOTE**: Currently, just system tests support to run the tests in parallel.
+- Currently, just system tests support to run tests in parallel.
+- **Not recommended** to enable system tests in parallel for packages that make use of the Terraform or Kubernetes service deployers.

 ### Detecting ignored fields